TIBCOSoftware/snappydata/docs/install.md

 	* ODBC INSTALLERS

 <a id= provisioningsnappy> </a>
-<heading2>SnappyData Provisioning Options</heading2>
+<heading2>TIBCO ComputeDB Provisioning Options</heading2>

 <heading3>Prerequisites</heading3>

 Before you start the installation, make sure that Java SE Development Kit 8 is installed, and the *JAVA_HOME* environment variable is set on each computer.

-The following options are available for provisioning SnappyData:
+The following options are available for provisioning TIBCO ComputeDB:

 * [On-Premise](install/install_on_premise.md) <a id="install-on-premise"></a>